Are you looking to buy a portable hot tub?

-But the palm springs jet is manufactured and licensed by bestway.
-It features almost all the technologies found in the coleman brand, and then some.
+But the Palm Springs jet is manufactured and licensed in the best way.
+It features almost all the technologies found in the Coleman brand and some more.

 We have noticed that it is easy to operate a hot tub when the controls are digital.
-And bestway doesn’t disappoint us.
-Armed with digital controls, your relaxing spa experience is just a touch away.
+And the best way doesn’t disappoint us.
+Armed with digital powers, your relaxing spa experience is just a touch away.

-There is more, the ever so trusted tritech fibre technology makes its presence known here too.
+There is more, the ever so trusted Tritech fiber technology makes its presence known here too.
 Combined with an I beam shape, the structure feels sturdy and resilient as ever.
-This eliminated unintentional dents and bents in the structure and the fabric.
+This eliminated unintentional dents and bents in the construction and the fabric.

-We loved the extra PVC layering in the coleman saluspa, and we are happy to report that the same added layer of assurance is employed here too.
-This, when working in tandem with the tritech fibres of reinforced material, offers extra durability and strength that is absent on hundreds of hot tubs which we rejected.
+We loved the extra PVC layering in the Coleman Salu spa, and we are happy to report that the same added layer of assurance is employed here too.
+This, when working in tandem with the Tritech fibers of reinforced material, offers extra durability and strength that is absent on hundreds of hot tubs, which we rejected.

-Another quite convenient feature that we came across, was the air padding in the floor.
-This not only minimises the loss of heat by giving an excellent layer of insulation, but also guarantees a comfortable experience.
+Another quite convenient feature that we came across was the air padding on the floor.
+This not only minimizes the loss of heat by giving the first layer of insulation but also guarantees a comfortable experience.

-It comes for 4-6 people, has a motor pump for inflating, and a set up guide in a DVD.
+It comes for 4-6 people, has a motor pump for inflating, and setup guide in a DVD.